-Across Chatham, Durham, Johnston, Lee, Moore, Orange, and Wake counties, Triangle J Council of Governments (TJCOG) serves as the regional government for almost two million people and works diligently on the wicked challenges that local governments collectively face.
+Across Chatham, Durham, Johnston, Lee, Moore, Orange, and Wake counties, Triangle J Council of Governments (TJCOG) serves as the regional government for almost 2 million people and works diligently on the wicked challenges that local governments collectively face.
 From coordinating disaster recovery and resource planning to creating plans for housing affordability and economic development, TJCOG takes pride in bringing together communities of all sizes to build the best version of our region.
-Created by the State of North Carolina in 1969, TJCOG acts as a supplemental arm of local government, helping to connect officials, community members, and resources.
-While TJCOG covers a wide umbrella of public sector concerns, it remains committed to improving the quality of life, accessibility, and equity for those that call the region home.

 An Extension of Our Local Government Members